Types of Parties:

 A: Events that occur during “high-risk” times are eligible for grants.
 This includes Thursday, Friday, and Saturday nights, usually after 8 pm.
 Some exceptions to this rule are the night before a holiday and special events, such as Harvard-Yale tailgates and nights before house formals.
 We generally do not fund events that occur during reading period and finals when houses do not allow for parties to be registered or when university is closed (thanksgiving weekend, j-term, spring break, and summer) – the committee cannot meet during these times and, therefore, cannot review applications.

 Location, Registration, and Partnering with Other Organizations:

 Q: Does my party have to be registered?

-A: Technically, yes.
-We want to make sure that we’re awarding grants to events that are not going to get shut down.
-But we’re not going to check, so use your discretion.
-(For example, a gathering of fewer than 15 people does not need to be registered.)
+A: Yes- we want to make sure that we’re awarding grants to events that are not going to get shut down.

 Q: What if my party is happening off-campus?

 A: Unfortunately, we can’t fund events that are off-campus.
 This includes tailgates at Yale for the Harvard-Yale football game.
 We can, however, fund on-campus pregames for events held at off-campus venues.